gnudeep/Embracing-RISC-V/README.md

-# Embracing-RISC-V
+# ICTer2023 Workshop - Embracing-RISC-V

-Workshop: Embracing RISC-V: Building and Booting a Minimalistic Operating System
+In this workshiop participants will get an introduction to RISC-V architecture, hands-on tutorial to build a simple OS kernel, bootloader, and hardware interfacing.